-Promote consumer awareness Council Business Plan 2015+ Priorities A Fair City A Prosperous City A Democratic City Mission Statement - Locally accountable and responsive fair regulation for all - achieving a safe, healthy, clean, green and fair trading city for residents, business and visitors Lead Team/Officer - All TS Officers Task Outcome Measure Target Method Provide up to date and informative website Informed consumers and businesses Quick access to information Website hits Increase on hits from previous year Review and update website with information on current issues relevant to consumers and businesses.
+Promote consumer awareness Council Financial Plan 2017 Priorities Children - so Birmingham's a great city to grow up in Jobs and skills - so Birmingham's a great city to succeed in Health - so Birmingham's a great city to grow old in Mission Statement - Locally accountable and responsive fair regulation for all - achieving a safe, healthy, clean, green and fair trading city for residents, business and visitors Lead Team/Officer - All TS Officers Provide up to date and informative website Informed consumers and businesses Quick access to information Website hits Increase on hits from previous year Review and update website with information on current issues relevant to consumers and businesses.
 Provide relevant links for all users.
 Establish the number of hits of the website.
-National Consumer Week Informed consumers Extent of media coverage Over 80% confident consumers attending any event Participation in NCW, dependent on theme when agreed nationally Liaison with press officer and use of all media platforms Scams Awareness Month Informed consumers Extent of media coverage Over 80% confident consumers attending any event Participation in SAM, dependent on theme when agreed nationally Liaison with press officer and use of all media platforms
+National Consumer Week Informed consumers Extent of media coverage Over 80% confident consumers attending any event Participation in NCW, dependent on theme when agreed nationally Liaison with press officer and use of all media platforms National Scams Awareness Month Informed consumers Extent of media coverage Over 80% confident consumers attending any event Participation in SAM, dependent on theme when agreed nationally Liaison with press officer and use of all media platforms